gomes-lab/DRNets-Nature-Machine-Intelligence/README.md

 DRNets provide a general framework for integrating pattern recognition capabilities with reasoning about prior knowledge.
 The result is an end-to-end framework that can solve a broad range of mixed reasoning and learning problems.
 At a high level, DRNets combine deep learning with constraint reasoning by formulating a task as a data-driven constrained optimization problem, which is then reduced through a sequence of transformations into a data-driven unconstrained optimization problem amenable to end-to-end optimization via state-of-the-art deep learning technology.

-## License

-Copyright 2020 Institute for Computational Sustainability.
-All Rights Reserved.
-Do not distribute.
-(Code will be released under the MIT license upon publication.)

 ## Main contributors

 This code and data were primarily prepared by: